Spooky-Adventure/Super-Mario-Spooky-Adventure/README.md

 *-MandyIGuess, 5th August 2022*

 ### What's Here
 This is what is here (or expected to be here :p).
 Expect this to become larger over time.
 Striked-out entries define what's to come at a later date.
+Note that unused and cut content will be found in the "Unused" branch of the repository.

 #### Master Branch